joinsunfish/IvfSuccessCalculator/README.md

 The purpose of this exercise is to build a web server in the programming language of your choice that:

 1. Parses the provided `ivf_success_formulas.csv`
+2. Displays a web front-end that allows users to provide inputs to the formula
-2. Provides an HTTP endpoint which receives inputs to the formula
+3. Provides an HTTP endpoint which receives those inputs to the formula
-3. Selects the correct formula to calculate the IVF success rate based on those inputs
+4. Selects the correct formula to calculate the IVF success rate based on those inputs
-4. Performs the IVF success calculation based on the inputs
+5. Performs the IVF success calculation based on the inputs
-5. Responds with the IVF success rate back to the user
+6. Responds with the IVF success rate back to the user

 The final implementation should produce the same results as the CDC's IVF Success Calculator linked above.